2018 Idaho lieutenant gubernatorial election: Withdrawn candidates

+Primary

+On March 3, 2018, Bob Nonini reportedly nodded when asked at a candidates' forum if the punishment for getting an abortion should include the death penalty.
+However, he denied ever having nodded in agreement.
+"Prosecutions have always been focused on the abortionist," he said later, but such a law and "...the threat of prosecution, would dramatically reduce abortion.
+That is my goal."

 Results

-Janice McGeachin received a plurality of the votes in this primary garnering 51,098 votes and 28.9% of the votes.
-This was followed by Steve Yates with 48,269 votes and 27.3%, Marv Hargedorn with 26,653 votes and 15.1%, Bob Nonini with 26,556 votes and 15.0%, and Kelley Packer with 24,513 votes and 13.8%.

 Voter eligibility

 Idaho's closed primary election allows only registered Republicans and unaffiliated voters the option of voting to select the next Republican candidate for lieutenant governor.
 Any registered or unregistered voter may vote in the Democratic primary to select the next lieutenant governor candidate from the two candidates running.
 Idaho has a same-day voter registration system which allows any voter to register to vote at a polling place on election day.

-General Election
+General election

-Janice McGeachin was elected Idaho's 43rd Lieutenant Governor with 356,507 votes and 59.7% of the votes and Kristin Collum received 240,355 votes and 40.3% of the votes.
+Janice McGeachin was elected Idaho's 43rd lieutenant governor with 356,512 votes and 59.7% of the votes.
+Kristin Collum received 240,355 votes and 40.3% of the votes.